gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    DTLS/SCTP, automatically fragment and reassemble user messages.
 This specificatin defines how to fragment the user messages into DTLS records, where each DTLS 1.3 record allows a maximum of 2^14 protected bytes.
-The fragmentation mechanism headers requires 16 bytes, thus limiting each DTLS 1.3 record to contain a maximum of 2^14-16 = 16368 bytes of plain text user message.
-Each DTLS record adds additional overhead, thus using records of maximum possible size are recommended to minimize the overhead.
+Each DTLS record adds some overhead, thus using records of maximum possible size are recommended to minimize the overhead.

-   The sequence of DTLS records is then fragmented into DATA Chunks to fit the path MTU by SCTP.
-The largest possible user messages the mechanism defined in this specification can protect is 2^64-1 bytes.
+   The sequence of DTLS records is then fragmented into DATA or I-DATA Chunks to fit the path MTU by SCTP.
+The largest possible user messages using the mechanism defined in this specification is 2^64-1 bytes.

-   The security operations and reassembly process requires that the protected user message, i.e. with the fragmentation mechanism and DTLS record overhead is buffered in the receiver.
+   The security operations and reassembly process requires that the protected user message, i.e. with DTLS record overhead, is buffered in the receiver.
 This buffer space will thus put a limit on the largest size of plain text user message that can be transferred securly.

    A receiver that doesn't support partial delivery of user messages from SCTP {{RFC6458}} will advertise its largest supported